A-06031

 Plain Language

-Before collecting, capturing, purchasing, or otherwise obtaining any biometric identifier or biometric information from an individual, a private entity must: (1) provide written notice that biometric data is being collected or stored, (2) provide written notice of the specific purpose and duration of the collection, storage, and use, and (3) obtain a written release from the individual or their legally authorized representative.
+Before collecting any biometric identifier or biometric information, a private entity must provide written notice to the individual (or their legal representative) that biometric data is being collected, disclose the specific purpose and duration of collection/storage/use, and obtain a written release (informed written consent) from the individual.
+All three steps must be completed before any collection occurs.
 In the employment context, the written release may be executed as a condition of employment.
-All three steps must be completed before any collection occurs — retroactive notice and consent is insufficient.
+This is a strict pre-collection consent requirement — there is no exception for publicly available data or implied consent.

 Statutory Text